Barnes & Noble Shares Plunged: What You Need to Know

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-At the time this article was published The Motley Fool owns shares of Apple.
-Motley Fool newsletter services have recommended buying shares of Netflix, Amazon.com, and Apple, creating a bull call spread position in Apple, and creating a bear put spread position in Netflix.
+At the time this article was published The Motley Fool owns, and Motley Fool newsletter services have recommended buying, shares of Amazon.com.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.Fool contributorMatt Koppenhefferhas no financial interest in any of the companies mentioned.
-You can check out what Matt is keeping an eye on by visiting hisCAPS portfolio, or you can follow Matt on Twitter, where he goes by@KoppTheFool, or onFacebook.
+You can check out what Matt is keeping an eye on by visiting hisCAPS portfolio, or you can follow Matt on Twitter,@KoppTheFool, or onFacebook.
 The Fool'sdisclosure policyprefers dividends over a sharp stick in the eye.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.